-The NRT Sunday School starts the Sunday after Labor Day with our annual pancake breakfast and typically runs until Mother’s Day.
-Classes run from 9:30 am to 11:30 am with a thirty minute morning prayer service included.
-We include students in grades kindergarten through Confirmation in grade 10.
-A registration form can be found here RS enrollment form.
+The Marion & Henry Bloch Religious School starts the Sunday, September 11 and runs through Sunday, May 21.
+Classes run from 9:00 am to 11:30 am with a thirty minute morning prayer service included.
+We include students in grades Kindergarten through Confirmation in grade 10.
+A registration form can be found here Registration Form 2016-17.
+Our Parent Handbook along with our school calendar can be found here Parent_Handbook_2015-16 and our calendar can be found here 2016-17 Calendar.

 Grades 2 through 7 use the CHAI curriculum developed by the Union for Reform Judaism.
 Jewish sages taught us that the world stands on three things: Torah, Avodah, and G’milut Chasadim (study, worship, and acts of loving kindness).
 Each grade level contains lessons in those three stands that ensure that student learning will go beyond the specific classroom activities and will lead students to a deeper, enduring understanding of Judaism.
 Teachers also supplement these lessons with research on the computer, music, art, videos, cooking, and field trips to community activities.